 The crucial fact for choosing this model is that it is easy to assemble and disassemble without using any tools, and it is still portable even after assembly.

 All-in-all, it can be an excellent choice for you.
 If you are on the sides of the portable, lightweight, yet sturdy greenhouse, this model is for you.

 GreenHouse Types – Which One Suits Your Requirement?

-The traditional free standing greenhouse that looks like a home, the lean-to greenhouses that stays attached with any outer wall of your house, and the pop-up greenhouse that is very mobile one and can literally pop-up anywhere.
+The traditional freestanding greenhouse that looks like a home, the lean-to greenhouses that stay attached to any outer wall of your house, and the pop-up greenhouse that is a very mobile one and can literally pop-up anywhere.

-The free standing greenhouses are the most commonly used type for gardening.
-These are like a separate house that has its own structures and covering, obviously.
+The free-standing greenhouses are the most commonly used type for gardening.
+These are like a separate house that has its structures and covering, obviously.